-FUCF may use FDIs for hedging purposes, and it may enter into repurchase transactions for the purpose of efficient portfolio management.
+FUCF may enter into repurchase transactions for the purpose of efficient portfolio management.
+For the avoidance of doubt, FUCF will not use FDIs.

 Investment Style / Reference Benchmark and Purpose - FUCF is actively managed with reference to the benchmark, "Federal Funds Target Rate - Lower Bound", for performance comparison purpose.
 The benchmark is neither used as a constraint for portfolio construction purpose nor as a target to beat.